Where to Start?

 Ahh, Sydney, Australia, have you been?
 It was the next stop on my “F**k It” world tour.
 Wait, what?
-That's right, my "F**k it" world tour.
-It was the first time in my life where I'd successfully completed a contract with my job, saved a ton of money, and said "F**k it, I'm going to spend the next 3 months traveling wherever I want, when I want, and nothing could stop me."
+That's right, my "F**k it" world tour--the first time in my life where I'd successfully saved a ton of money, quit my job, and said "F**k it, I'm going to spend the next 3 months traveling wherever I want, when I want, and nothing could stop me."

 This is all facts, too.
 I made trips to Wenchang, China to see my first ever rocket launch.
 I spent 5 days in Hong Kong with a friend, and made a big solo trip to Dubai, which turned out to be one of my coolest adventures yet.

 And then came the time to hit Sydney.
 But you know what? (*Cue the scary theme music*) My plan to explore the “down under” didn’t start off as smooth as I'd hoped.
 And actually, I didn’t even plan it at all.